matze-dd/Tex2txt/README.md

 will create an HTML file 't.html' from LaTeX file 't.tex'.
 Opened in a browser, it displays excerpts from the original LaTeX text, highlighting the problems indicated by LT.
-The content of corresponding LT messages can be seen when hovering the mouse over these marked places.
+The corresponding LT messages can be viewed when hovering the mouse over these marked places.
 This idea basically goes back to Sylvain Hallé, who developed [TeXtidote](https://github.com/sylvainhalle/textidote).